zulip/zulip/docs/production/multiple-organizations.md

 like "Notification Bot", "Welcome Bot", etc. exist.
 In the future, we're considering moving these bots to exist in every realm, so that we wouldn't need the system realm anymore.

+### Migrating / Troubleshooting

+If you're migrating from a configuration using the root domain to one with realms hosted on subdomains, be sure to clear cookies in any browsers that were logged in on the root domain; otherwise, those browsers will experience weird/confusing redirects.